-For centuries, the monasteries have provided a home and an education to thousands of Bhutan's poorest children.
+Since the Middle Ages, thousands of Bhutan's poorest children have lived and learned in monasteries.
 More than 4,000 children live and study in monasteries across the country, usually sent by parents who can't afford to feed their large families or pay for the uniforms and textbooks required by government schools.
-Officially, the monasteries take children of seven and older.
+Officially, the monasteries take children aged seven and older.
 In reality, many take children as young as five when they have nowhere else to go.

-In the school, we held an exciting football game with these lovely students after lunch.
+After lunch, we held an exciting football game with these lovely students.
 We were divided into two groups, with eleven players on each side.
 When the game got started, both of us played actively.
 The ball was quickly passed from one to another, and those who stayed on the sidelines were so excited to cheer for the players.

-We believe, with everyone's efforts, these students will create more happiness in Bhutan.
+We believe that with everyone's efforts, these students will create more happiness in Bhutan.

 What Our Clients Say About Us

 CONTACT A TRAVEL EXPERT

 1-to-1 Service | Reply within 24hrs | Expert's Advice